MicrosoftDocs/power-platform/power-platform/power-fx/overview.md

 ### Language evolution

-Like most languages, this language is a work in progress.
+Like most languages, Power Fx is a work in progress.
 Backward compatibility is obviously important and nobody wants existing apps to break.
 However, there are times when language features should be changed or deprecated.

-Power Fx has facilities for actively moving apps forward without breaking them.
+Power Fx has facilities for actively moving code forward without breaking it.
 Apps are stamped with the version of the language they were written in.
 When compiled in a newer version of the language, upgrade code in the compiler will rewrite the maker's formulas as needed to move them forward.

-As a result, Power Fx may evolve faster than the norm.
+As a result, Power Fx may evolve faster and more aggressively than the norm.
+It is possible for us to rename functions, for example, we changed **ShowError** to **Notify** when the function expanded beyond just errors.

 ### No Undefined value